corrode/corrode.github.io/content/blog/hardening-rust/index.md

 It works by executing your Rust code in a special environment that tracks memory accesses, pointer validity, and other low-level details to catch issues that the compiler can't statically guarantee against.

-More people should know about Miri, because it is really helpful for tricky to detect race conditions in multi-threaded or async code; but it can do way more than that, of course.
+More people should know about Miri, because it is really helpful for hard-to-detect race conditions in multi-threaded or async code; but it can do way more than that, of course.
-It detected a lot of [real-world bugs](https://github.com/rust-lang/miri?tab=readme-ov-file#bugs-found-by-miri) already, even in the standard library.
+It has already detected a lot of [real-world bugs](https://github.com/rust-lang/miri?tab=readme-ov-file#bugs-found-by-miri), even in the standard library.

 Using it is as simple as running: